Appledore Lifeboat Station shores up community support with Signagelive Digital Signage [+VIDEO]

 DSCF7312

-The digital signage solution
+The Digital Signage solution

 Installed in a prime viewing location above the D-class boat at the station, the one-screen solution is made up of a single JVC display, an Amazon Fire TV Stick, which serves as a media player, and a free content management system (CMS) Licence, gifted by Signagelive.